-Our Data Systems team enables the safe and respectful use and sharing of people’s data and information across the social system.
-We engage with the social system, supporting data capability improvement.
-We provide data solutions and integration architecture.
-And we create innovative data services that improve social service provision.
+We enable the safe and respectful use and sharing of people’s data and information across the social system.
+We engage with the social sector, supporting data capability improvement.
+We provide data solutions and integration architecture and we create innovative data services that improve social service provision.
 Ultimately, we want to empower social service providers and government agencies to understand, decide on and do more of what really works, for better lives.

-Guided by safe use and sharing policy and protocols, data systems enable respectful use and secure access to data and information for data sharing, analysis and decision making.
-Data systems also support the improvement of social sector data capability, by providing tools and guidance about the safe, secure and respectful use of people’s data and information.
+Guided by safe use and sharing policy and protocols, data systems enable respectful use and secure access to data and information for data sharing, analysis and decision-making.
+Data systems support the improvement of social sector data capability, by providing tools and guidance about the safe, secure and respectful use of people’s data and information.

 Learn about some of the data solutions we support

 The Data Exchange provides a safe, secure and easy method for government and service providers to transfer data, alongside clear guidelines about how data is used.
 Using the Data Exchange means evidence-based social support decisions can be made sooner, improving service delivery and enhancing people’s lives.

 DPUP is about respectful, trusted and transparent use of people's data and information.

 DPUP provides good practice advice for agencies about ‘doing the right thing’ when collecting and using people’s personal data and information.
 It recognises the value of working with people as equal partners and helping a wider range of organisations to access, understand and apply insights for the benefit of their communities.

 DPUP was initially developed by the social sector for the social sector to provide a shared set of rules for the respectful, trusted and transparent use of personal information.